Thursday, January 31, 2008

 my grandmother, the carved vines and flowers

-the leaves of Autumn falling far from their cleared five acres of Maryland farm land.
+and cornucopia looking mutely on, the leaves of Autumn falling far from their cleared five acres of Maryland farm land.
 All they had was the bargain between them.

-the sibilant wheat hung on the wind.
+Outside, the ridged breathing of corn, the sibilant wheat hung on the wind.

 I will never know how to grow anything.